kanzure/python-vaults/README.md

 **Watchtower**: A watchtower implementation is required.
 This also needs to be tested and setup for production use.

+**Rust implementation**: Using python in production may not be a good idea.
+Evaluate which segments of the source code should be written in rust, and then build a rust implementation.
+Also convert all appropriate tests.

 **Code review**: This work should be extensively reviewed for best practices with a deep knowledge of bitcoin software development.